lupyuen/lupyuen.github.io/src/usb2.md

 [(Like this)](https://github.com/freebsd/freebsd-src/blob/main/sys/dev/usb/controller/musb_otg_allwinner.c#L140-L214)

+_What about the USB Physical Layer for FreeBSD?_

-The __USB Physical Layer__ for Allwinner A64 is implemented here, but we won't touch it today...
+The __USB Physical Layer__ for Allwinner A64 is implemented here...

 -   [__arm/allwinner/aw_usbphy.c__](https://github.com/freebsd/freebsd-src/blob/main/sys/arm/allwinner/aw_usbphy.c#L135)

+This driver controls the __Physical Layer__ (physical wires) that carries the USB signals.

+(But we won't touch it today)

 _OK we've seen the FreeBSD Drivers...
 What about other operating systems?_